 During my 20+ years in safety management and 30+ in the volunteer fire service I have seen many examples of inspectors who could read the code but could not apply it appropriately or with common sense.
 All inspectors tend to be a product of their previous work experience.
 In one area where I worked there was a local OSHA inspector that people claimed never cited a violation not contained in 29CFR1910 Sub Part S (electrical).
 The reason being that he was also a licensed electrician.
 I have seen other examples where, because a person had the title, everyone assumed they were knowledgeable, and rarely if ever challenged their report.

-More dangerously they also, falsely, assumed that after the inspection, the facility was free of hazards.
-Because an inspector came, looked and did not cite does not mean the facility is free of hazards.
-Nor does it free the owner of taking additional precautions to keep the business safe.
-All codes and standards are minimum base lines that a facility or business must meet.
+More dangerously they also, falsely, assumed that after the inspection process, the facility was free of hazards.
+Because an inspector came, looked, and did not cite does not mean the facility is free of hazards.
+Nor does it free the owner from taking additional precautions to keep the business safe.
+All codes and standards are minimum baselines that a facility or business must meet.
 Compliance alone is the lowest common denominator.
 Those who wish to truly reduce their risk will insist on going past the code minimums and become knowledgeable about best business practices to truly reduce their risk exposure.